Taking your toddler abroad

 Where to go

 Exotic destinations may sound tempting, but when you factor in the long journey times, jetlag and potential jabs, they can start to lose their appeal.
 Easier options are warm European countries or islands that have lots of family-friendly activities and accommodation.
 Mallorca is a great family destination for your first holiday abroad with your toddler.
-Or for somewhere closer to home, Cornwall has some fantastic family-focussed campsites.
+Or for somewhere closer to home, the Sunny South East, Kerry or Donegal are fantastic spots.

 Most toddlers are fascinated by the beach, so a seaside holiday is usually a good choice.
 Sand and gentle waves for paddling can keep them happy for hours on end.